 Another issue is pain.
 While the disease itself does not cause pain, the process of dragging legs can cause pain in a dog’s rear end.
 They may also fall and hurt themselves, suffer from pressure sores, etc. Eating and drinking are another thing to consider.
 Does the dog still have a good, healthy appetite?
 Or is he eating only a little or refusing food?
 Comfort is also very important to consider.
 Can the dog sleep well and comfortably?
 Is he comfortable when lying down, etc.?

 These are just a few of the things to consider when it comes to your dog’s quality of life.
 Euthanizing a pet is heartbreaking, but if he’s just so unhappy and uncomfortable, it may be the kindest thing to let him go.
-One you can decide when it’s time, though your vet may also be willing to help guide your decision.

 Life with DM—Making Your Dog Comfortable and HappyCheck Price on Amazon